 Creating new experiences is the most interesting thing you can do with technology.
 For as long as I can remember, I’ve been trying to find new ways to use digital to connect people to culture and place.

-Currently I am the Head of Digital at the National Gallery of Australia, co-founder and supporter of the bi-monthly Cultural Data Salon for Sydney cultural workers, and an Adjunct Professor at UNSW Art & Design.
-In 2020 I was the inaugural Digital Collection Catalyst in Residence at the State Library of Queensland, and I recently completed my 3 year tenure on the Board of Directors of the Museum Computer Network.
+Currently I am the Chief Digital Officer at the National Film & Sound Archive, co-founder and avid supporter of the bi-monthly Cultural Data Salon for Sydney cultural workers, and mentor in the OzCo/ACMI CEO Digital Mentoring program.
+I was recently the Head of Digital at the National Gallery of Australia, Professor of Practice at UNSW Art & Design, and (in 2020) the inaugural Digital Collection Catalyst in Residence at the State Library of Queensland.
 My book, co-authored with Dr. Suse Anderson, is the The Digital Future of Museums (Routledge, 2020).

-Prior to joining the National Gallery I ran a small strategic consulting firm.
-To continue this work, and to give back to the sector I love, I take on focused pro-bono digital strategy projects for non-profit cultural organisations.
+Prior to joining the NFSA and NGA I ran a small strategic consulting firm.
+To continue this work, and to give back to the sector I love, I take on the occasional (focused) pro-bono digital strategy projects for non-profit cultural organisations.
 Please get in touch if you are interested in discussing future opportunities.

 From 2018 to early 2020 I was Chief Technology Officer at Old Ways, New, an Indigenous owned and managed social enterprise that creates new services, experiences and places.
 From 2013 to 2018 I was the Director of Digital Experience/Head of Web + Digital at SFMOMA, where I co-founded and led SFMOMA Lab.
 Prior to SFMOMA, I led the digital efforts of the Museum of Contemporary Art Australia and spent time at SBS Online.